J08nY/ecgen/README.md

    - randomly
    - using ANSI X9.62 verifiably random method(from seed), until a curve with requested properties appears.
    - given input
+ - Can generate curves repeatedly until one satisfies requested properties:
+   - `-p/--prime` generates curves until a prime order curve is found.
+   - `-k/--koblitz` generates a curve with fixed *A = 0* parameter.

 ##### Invalid curve generation
  - Generates *invalid* curves for a given curve.